AbuAwn/eLTL-master/README.md

-# This project is part of a work end of Master to impliment eLTL logic, UMA University (Spain).
+# This project is part of a master's thesis to implement eLTL logic, UMA University (Spain).
 A *Flink* application project using *Scala* and *SBT* to implement **eLTL logic**

 To run and test your application locally, you can just execute `sbt run` then select the main class that contains the Flink job .